ory/docs/docs/docs/ecosystem/projects.md

 You might start out with a simple permission system.
 You've got different roles: anonymous users (not logged in), authenticated users (logged in), and administrators.
 At some point however, the system gets more complex.
-You want to distinct permissions based on the user's organization, the access time (think time lock in banking), or the billing plan he/she's on.
+You want to distinguish permissions based on the user's organization, the access time (think time lock in banking), or the billing plan he/she's on.
 Big cloud providers such as Amazon Web Services or Google solve this using "Access Control Policies".
 These policies represent flexible rules and allow you to express complex access